Concept Cars Home

 The prefix of BT on the Brabham racing cars stood for Brabham-Touranac.
 Ron ran the team until the end of 1971 when it was sold to Bernie Ecclestone.

 The Brabham BT36 was a development of the BT35 and built using space-frame construction.
 It had an outboard suspension and inboard brakes.
-The GRP body was innovative, aerodynamic, and light weight.
+The GRP body was innovative, aerodynamic, and lightweight.

 In total, 9 examples of the BT36 were built, plus a BT36x which was powered by a Repco V8 engine and used in Hillclimb competition.
-The car was built for Mike Mike MacDowel and won the 1973 and 1974 British Hill Climb Championship.
+The car was built for Mike Mike MacDowell and won the 1973 and 1974 British Hill Climb Championship.
 The other 9 cars were built to Formula 2 specification.

 The BT36 was followed by the Brabham BT38 Formula 2 race car in 1972.
 In total, 16 examples were built, followed by 5 examples of the BT38B Formula B and 14 of the BT38C Formula 3.
 The BT38 was the first post-Tauranac design and featured a monocoque chassis.

 In 1973, Brabham introduced the BT40.
 Twenty-eight examples were built, nine for F2 and 19 for Formula B competition.
 The Geoff Ferris designed F2 racer was similar in design to the previous BT38 F2 car.
 It had a full monocoque chassis comprised of 16 gauge NS4 inner and outer skins.
-The tubular sub-frame was clothed in a body that was molded from fiberglass and given a Formula 1 style wing with built-in curling railing edge.
+The tubular sub-frame was clothed in a body that was molded from fiberglass and given a Formula 1 style wing with a built-in curling railing edge.
 The suspension was a conventional setup with coil spring damper units mounted outboard and riding on magnesium alloy wheels.

 By Daniel Vaughan | Oct 2011